DPDK/dpdk/doc/guides/tools/proc_info.rst

 port mask is specified stats are printed for all DPDK ports.

 **--xstats**
-The stats parameter controls the printing of extended port statistics.
+The xstats parameter controls the printing of extended port statistics.
 If no port mask is specified xstats are printed for all DPDK ports.

 **--stats-reset**